 Which numbers to track

-For example, a conversion metric could be a website visit resulting in tagging visitors with cookies.
+For example, a could be a website visit resulting in tagging visitors with cookies.
 Once the visitor completes this action, this may be enough to move them into the next stage.
 In other instances, you may need a combination of an email form signup plus an email open to indicate that increased intent.

 Which actions do your visitors take to progress through your conversion funnel?
 Email signup?
 Adding products to a cart?
 Signing up for a demo call?
 Logging in to the customer portal?

 These milestones should be tracked as indicators moving the visitor to the bottom of the funnel.
 Once you determine these actions, you can spot .

 One issue you may run into in this pursuit is .
 This is an unexpected variable that is throwing off your ability to correctly analyze data sets.
 A few examples of this are a sales team changing their calling process, new lead distribution patterns, additional compliance measures or website downtime.

 Most of these can be mitigated through strengthened communication channels.
 Even if you’re a team of one, confounding variables like an unexpected shipping cost change can throw off your reporting.
 Always be willing to question initial data insights to ensure you’re spotting any confounding variables.

 It’s one thing to track high-level metrics across your funnel, it’s another to watch individual visitors as they move through that process.

 Lucky Orange’s allows you to set up funnels, monitor performance, and see individual visitor recordings to determine where they’re taking the desired action and where you have room to improve.